> Computer Related

 and discussions take place.
 While student attendance during chat hours is not required, it is highly recommended.

 Weekly chat sessions are archived for students who are not able to participate in the live chat sessions at the

-Related Programs: M.S. in Information Technology, System Models & Management Certificate, M.S. in Security Studies: Cyber Security Concentration
+Related Programs: M.S. in Information Technology, System Models and Management Certificate, M.S. in Security Studies: Cyber Security Concentration

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Online & Continuing Education reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.